• Skip to primary navigation

 • Rye crackers are a must for scooping it up.
 I found them in the cracker aisle of my local grocery store.
 You can substitute toasted squares of rye bread if you can’t find them.

-How to make reuben dip
+How to make Baked reuben dip

 spatula pressing sauerkraut in a colander.